 - Emotional Shift: “extremely annoy[ed]” (-) to excited and focused (+)

 - Notes: Chapter 1 has a funny (+) story about an unsuitable lady who only eats apricot ice cream.
 The second chapter has a sad (-) story about how Don used to have four friends, but his sister died and his friend Daphne is now in a home with deteriorating mental capacity.
+This supports the Bestseller Code authors’ claim that most bestsellers take a serious dip (-) within the first forty pages.

 Sequence Two: The Wife Project Questionnaire